-Generally, Intermittent Fasting involves restricting calories 1-3 days a week and then being able to freely eat on ad libitum days (days where you can eat as you wish or without restriction!).
+Generally, Intermittent Fasting involves restricting calories 1-3 days a week.
+Then being able to freely eat on ad libitum days (days where you can eat as you wish or without restriction!).

 The most popular Intermittent Fasting programs include: Alternate-day fasting, Whole-day fasting and Time-restricted feeding.
-Let’s take a looksy at each.
+Let’s take a look at each.

-This type is the most-studied form of INTERMITTENT FASTING, which requires alternating between feeding and fasting days.
+This type is the most-studied form of INTERMITTENT FASTING.
+This requires alternating between feeding and fasting days.
 On a typical fasting day, there is 1 meal at lunch that consists of approximately 25% of caloric needs based on the individual.
-This form of fasting involves “modified fasting” which has different durations/periods of fasting from anywhere between 30-40 hours based upon the individual’s schedule.
+This form of fasting involves “modified fasting”.
+This has different durations/periods of fasting from anywhere between 30-40 hours based upon the individual’s schedule.

 2. Whole-day Fasting (here, here)

-Compared to alternate-day fasting, this kind of fasting may seem “more extreme” to some because out of 1 to 2 days per week, you need to either severely restrict your calories or completely abstain from food.
-This is commonly known as the “5:2 diet” in which the 5 represents the number of ad libitum days you eat normally, and the 2 represents the number of non-consecutive days you have to restrict calorie consumption to 25% (500-600 calories) of your total daily energy expenditure calories.
+Compared to alternate-day fasting, this kind of fasting may seem “more extreme”.
+1 to 2 days per week, you need to either severely restrict your calories or completely abstain from food.
+This is also called the “5:2 diet”.
+The 5 represents the number of ad libitum days you eat normally.
+The 2 represents the number of non-consecutive days you have to restrict calorie consumption to 25% (500-600 calories) of your total daily energy expenditure calories.

-This is the most “lenient” (if you want to call it that) type of Intermittent Fasting that requires you to fast for a specific number of hours each day.
-A very popular form of this time-restricted feeding program consists of an “under-eating” phase that lasts for 20 hours, followed by an “overeating” phase lasting for 4 hours that takes place every 24-hour period.
-This form of fasting is followed as a type of routine.
+This is the most “lenient” type of Intermittent Fasting that requires you to fast for a specific number of hours each day.
+A very popular form of this time-restricted feeding program consists of an “under-eating” phase.
+This phase lasts for 20 hours, followed by an “overeating” phase lasting for 4 hours that takes place every 24-hour period.

-Of course, it’s important to consider both the PROS and CONS of something like Intermittent Fasting, so let’s go through them together.
+Of course, it’s important to consider both the PROS and CONS of Intermittent Fasting.
+Let’s go through them together.

 PROS of INTERMITTENT FASTING